LCC-CIT/CS297-CourseMaterials/LectureNotes/CS297-LN-W06-D2-StartOfSprintReminders.md

 Keep them short and to the point.

-- Sprint plannnig should just be about primoritizing, and moving backlog into the current sprint.
+- Sprint plannnig should just be about prioritizing, and moving backlog into the current sprint.
+  - Have your agile management software (like Jira) open with everyone looking at the backlog for the current sprint.
   - Bugs and non-user-story tasks may also need to be added.
   - You may also need to:
     - Add any missing user stories.
-    - Do some new design.
+    - Add a task to do some new design on a user story.
 - Daily standups should just be for each team member to answer the three stock questions.
   - Not of problem solving.
   - Not for giving advice or opinions.